-We compare this strategy with the original ETNs, short positions on them, as well as long-short static and dynamic strategies.
-Our results show that having a flexible distribution is very relevant in practice because the GSNP strategy yields realised returns with the highest ex-post SRs over the whole sample.
-In effect, our strategy manages to increase the left tail quantiles of the return distribution, at the cost of having a somewhat thinner right tail than other strategies.
+We then apply our framework to a dynamic portfolio allocation for VIX Exchange Traded Notes that maximises the one-day ahead conditional Sharpe Ratio, which depends on the GSNP expansion through a convolution formula.
+Our results show that the GSNP strategy yields realised returns with the highest ex-post SRs over the whole sample.
+In effect, our strategy manages to increase the left tail quantiles of the return distribution at the cost of having a somewhat thinner right tail than other strategies.
 We also observe that we generally obtain a superior performance with our GSNP strategy when we assess performance over rolling one-year sample sub-periods.